tutsplus/build-a-cms-with-laravel/readme.md

 The source for this application is mainly located within the `app` directory.
 Within here we have various directories each responsible for a particular piece of the application.

-To get a local copy of the application working you can run the following commands from within the root directory of the source (assuming you're running on a *nix machine).
+To get a local copy of the application working you can follow the instructions below (assuming you're on a *nix machine):

+Firt, rename the `.env.example` file to `.env`.
+Make any changes you need to in here such as changing the `DB_DATABASE`.
+Then, run the following commands from your terminal:

 ```
 $ composer install